digital-asset/daml/docs/source/daml/reference/interfaces.rst

 Empty ``interface instance`` clause
 -----------------------------------

+- If the interface has no methods, the interface instance only needs to implement the ``view`` method:

 .. literalinclude:: ../code-snippets-dev/Interfaces.daml
    :language: daml
    :start-after: -- EMPTY_INTERFACE_INSTANCE_BEGIN
    :end-before: -- EMPTY_INTERFACE_INSTANCE_END

-- If the interface has no methods, the interface instance only needs to implement the ``view`` method.

 .. _daml-ref-interface-functions: